Isabell Masters

-Isabell Masters PhD (January 9, 1913 – September 11, 2011) of Topeka, Kansas, was a five-time perennial third-party candidate (Looking Back Party) for President of the United States.
+Isabell Masters (January 9, 1913 – September 11, 2011) of Topeka, Kansas, was a five-time perennial third-party candidate (Looking Back Party) for President of the United States.

 Masters' five presidential campaigns are the most for any woman in U.S. history.
 She was a candidate in the 1984, 1992 (339 votes), 1996, 2000 and 2004 presidential elections.
 In 1996, she was only on the ballot in Arkansas (but also received a few votes in California and Maryland) (752 votes total, 2000).
 Her 1992 running mate was her son, Walter Ray Masters, and her 1996 running mate was her daughter, Shirley Jean Masters.

 Biography

 Personal life

 Isabell Masters was born Isabell Arch on January 9, 1913, in Oklahoma City, Oklahoma, the daughter of Cora McDaniels (Lewis) and Walter Arch.
 Her father, a businessman, was of African American and German descent.
 Masters graduated from Douglas High School in Oklahoma City and received a bachelor's degree in education from Langston University.
 She later earned a doctorate from the University of Oklahoma.
 An educator by profession, Masters taught in California, New York, Nevada and Kansas during her career.
 She specifically worked in schools in the American cities of Pasadena, Los Angeles, Las Vegas, Kansas City and Syracuse, New York.

 Masters married Alfred Masters, who became the first African American to enlist in the United States Marines when he was sworn in on June 1, 1942.
 They had six children together, but their marriage disintegrated during the late 1940s.
 She raised six children as a single mother.
 Masters obtained her master's degree in higher education from the University of California, Los Angeles (UCLA).
 She later earned a doctorate from the University of Oklahoma during her late 60s.